 than thirty five (35%) percent of the total lot area.

-100606 Dwelling Standards:
+100606 Dwelling Standards: Minimum square footage of living space for structures hereinafter erected, (This excludes any basement living space.)”,

 Every one-story dwelling hereafter erected or altered shall have a building area of not less than one thousand (1,000) square feet.